KainNhantumbo/maron-themes/README.md

 }
 ```

-Since version 1.6.0, tab bar color position changed to be in the bottom instead of the top.
+Since version 1.6.0, tab bar color position changed to bottom instead of the top.
 If you prefer the _'old style'_, add the these lines below to your editor configuration file:

 ```json
 "workbench.colorCustomizations": {